bbaustin/bbaustin.github.io/project1/ReadMe.md

   + one player mode, creating a simple AI that would randomly guess un-guessed letters
   + vowels costing the spun amount; multiple letters multiplying the spun amount

 ##What's Next
-  I was interested in creating an app that affects Strings, because I am interested in creating a translation/vocab study app in the future.
+I was interested in creating an app that affects Strings, because in the future I would like to create a translation/vocab study app.
 It might involve hiding vocab words and replacing them with words in another language.
 I believe that I can use ideas and strategies from this project to help create those functionalities.